Bogdan Gavrilović: Biography

-Both books are considered capital mathematical works in Serbia of their time.

 He founded the Mathematical Library in 1894, which was destroyed at the end of World War II.
 Together with Mihailo Petrović and Milutin Milanković, he is considered responsible for the introduction of modern mathematics in Serbia at the beginning of the 20th century.

 Gavrilović was the founder of the "Mathematics Institute" in Belgrade (1946), president of the "Nikola Tesla Society" and the director of the "Nikola Tesla Institute".

-University of Athens awarded him with dr. hon. causa and he was a member of society Circolo Matematico di Palermo.
+Academic Gavrilović was the holder of numerous high scientific and social functions and the recipient of significant awards University of Athens awarded him with dr. hon. causa and he was a member of society Circolo Matematico di Palermo.